 On the ground floor, you will find the stylish family bathroom and the three boutique-style bedrooms which all provide an oasis for a deep night's sleep and relaxation.
-All bedrooms have patio doors which open out onto the large terrace.
 The main bedroom oozes luxury, and the lavish en suite bathroom wouldn't look out of place in a five-star hotel.
 The second bedroom has twin beds and at the far end of the corridor you will find the third bedroom which is a very pretty double.
-Adjoining this bedroom is the utility-room where you will find a super-handy washing machine, tumble-drier, and sink.
+Adjoining this bedroom is the utility-room where you will find a super-handy washing machine, tumble-drier and sink.

 This utterly charming homestay has everything you could possibly wish for in your home away from home; if you love to entertain then this is the perfect place for everyone to all get together whatever the season.
 Long summer days can be spent sunbathing and swimming at one of the many nearby coves, with balmy nights chatting on the terrace watching the sun set over the Camel Estuary.
 During our chillier shorter days, wrap up warm and enjoy a bracing walk along one of the many coast paths before you head back and rustle up a hearty supper in the well-equipped kitchen before relaxing on the super-comfy sofa in front of the toasty wood-burner.